Pi1at/resharp/README.md

 ### Differences from [`resharp-dotnet`](https://github.com/ieviev/resharp-dotnet) and rust [`regex`](https://crates.io/crates/regex)

 Written from scratch in rust - operates on `&[u8]` / UTF-8 rather than UTF-16, uses `regex-syntax` as a parser base.
-When to use this over the `regex` crate:
+RE# aims to match `regex` crate performance on standard patterns, with some trade-offs on either side.
+When to use this over `regex`:

 - intersection, complement, or lookarounds
 - large alternatives with high performance (at the expense of memory)